pmndrs/xr/docs/handles/introduction.md

 }
 ```

 Next, we need to configure the handle to rotate the door when grabbed.
-We instruct it to use the target from the context using `useTargetFromContext`, making sure the transformations are applied to the door body.
+We instruct it to use the target from the context using `targetRef="from-context"`, making sure the transformations are applied to the door body.
 Additionally, we ensure that moving the handle is translated into a rotation using the `translate="as-rotate"` property.
 Lastly, we disable rotations on all axes except for the `z` axis and limit the rotation between -180° and 0°.

 *Learn more about all the available properties for the handle component [here](./handle-component.md).*